Understanding the link between SEO and CRO

 The risks only arise when something implemented to benefit CRO could damage the SEO strategy or vice versa.
 For example, modifying CTA’s or prioritising conversion rate over user experience risks damaging the progress made by SEO.

-The key is to find the perfect balance between the two- if your CRO seems to relentlessly try and convince your users, there’s a risk of them leaving the site, in turn increasing bounce rate.
+The key is to find the perfect balance between the two- if your CRO seems to relentlessly try and convince your users, there’s a risk of them leaving the site, in turn increasing the bounce rate.
 If you’re clever with how you utilise the two, they become the ultimate pairing.

 At Embryo, our SEO experts can find the perfect balance between SEO and CRO.
 We understand the importance of turning traffic into conversions, and it’s not just about the money either.
-No matter whether your conversions are purely engagement, items in baskets, or forms filled- you name it, and we can achieve it.
+No matter whether your conversions are purely engagement, products in baskets, or forms filled- you name it, and we can achieve it.